GiribaldiTTV/Nexus-Desktop-AI/Docs/boot_access_design.md

 If normal daily use starts to feel like a ritual, the routine path has become too heavy.

+## Routine-To-Stronger Trust Boundary

+At planning level, Jarvis should stop treating access as routine when doing so would incorrectly frame the current trust posture as ordinary daily continuity.

+Routine access remains sufficient when:

+- the user is completing ordinary daily entry and Jarvis trust continuity is still normal enough to be treated as routine
+- the trust moment is still just one ordinary daily confirmation rather than trust restoration or recovery-oriented confirmation
+- a future optional routine-path shortcut such as Windows Hello is unavailable, unset, declined, or fails, but the ordinary typed routine path still applies

+The stronger path becomes justified when:

+- Jarvis should no longer pretend the current trust posture is ordinary daily continuity
+- the trust moment now carries restoration, recovery-oriented confirmation, or clearly non-routine confirmation meaning
+- trust continuity is meaningfully different from normal daily entry even before any future additive stronger-path hardening factor is considered

+This boundary clarification does not mean:

+- the stronger path becomes the new default daily path
+- routine access should be escalated just because optional routine-path convenience is unavailable
+- the stronger path is defined by future TOTP mechanics rather than by the underlying non-routine trust posture

 ## Stronger Path

 The stronger path is not for routine daily use.